benmorehouse/MARS/README.md

 # Use

-To use this, simply run the executable file, and then move the finished CSV file to wherever you wish to have it located on your machine.
-It's as simple as that!
+There are three very important flags that you will want to work with whilst using this application

+-file -> what file you are parsing through.
+Without this flag, you will not be able too run the program

+-outputFile -> The desired name of the output file.
+Will automatically be set to output.csv

+-default -> If you are only looking for normal totals of attendance, pass this flag as true.

+Example Execution:

+	./marshall_database_project -file=input.csv -default=true -outputFile=niceOutput.csv

 # Updates to Come

 Ver 3.0 will have the following:
-- Cut out the need to move the file yourself
+- Cut out the need to move the file yourself after operation with just a flag
 - containerize the project using Docker.
 - Use postgres to hold the stored data (because remote databases are fun to work with! :) )